 About Dr Tom Quarmby

 Tom teaches on the Physical Education degree programmes at both undergraduate and postgraduate (Masters) level.
-He teaches on a range of undergraduate modules centred on the socio-cultural and pedagogical aspects of physical education, physical activity and sport.
-At Masters level he leads the ‘Innovations in PE’ module.
+He teaches on a range of modules centred on the socio-cultural and pedagogical aspects of physical education, physical activity and sport.
+Tom also supervises a number of postgraduate research student projects.

 Tom's research centres on the role of sport, physical activity and physical education (PE) for socially vulnerable youth, in particular, care experienced children and young people.
 More broadly, Tom is interested in exploring the influence of 'family' on young people's engagement in sport and PE, through the use of qualitative, participatory research with children and young people.
 Tom is also concerned with exploring PE pedagogies for socially vulnerable youth and technology, PE and issues of social justice.

 Tom has received funding from research councils, charitable trusts and industry including, the British Academy, Become Charity and Sports for Schools.